kubeshop/botkube-docs/docs/configuration/general.md

     disableColors: false

 # Parameters for the Config Watcher container.
-# It watches for data changes of any ConfigMap or Secret with the label `botkube.io/config-watch: "true"` from the namespace where BotKube is installed, and restarts BotKube.
+# It watches for data changes of any ConfigMap or Secret with the label `botkube.io/config-watch: "true"` from the namespace where Botkube is installed, and restarts Botkube.
 configWatcher:
-  # If true, restarts the BotKube Pod on config changes.
+  # If true, restarts the Botkube Pod on config changes.
   enabled: true
   # Timeout for the initial Config Watcher sync.
   # If set to 0, waiting for Config Watcher sync will be skipped.
-In a result, configuration changes may not reload BotKube app during the first few seconds after BotKube startup.
+In a result, configuration changes may not reload Botkube app during the first few seconds after Botkube startup.
   initialSyncTimeout: 0
 ```